thoth-nexlesoft/engine-heroku-example/README.md

 cd engine-heroku-example
 ```

 Then edit the `config-template.json` file with the configuration specific to your environment and include your API key.
+Be sure to rename it `config.json` so that the DockerFile will find it.
 Note that `origins.http.overrideRequestHeaders.Host` MUST also be set to the origin hostname so Heroku's virtual hosting system can properly route to the origin.
 If you leave out this override, Engine proxy will end up in a circular connection loop and eventually crash.

 Heroku requires support for runtime configuration of the port that Engine listens on.
 This is exposed to the container via the $PORT environment variable.
 For this reason, it's important to set `portFromEnv` to be "PORT" and to NOT set the `port` variable in your `frontend`.